 While a flat beater and whip may suffice for most kitchens, if you are a more adventurous cook or baker, the flexibility that a mixer like the KitchenAid Artisan offers will be indispensible.

-The best stand mixers are the easiest to use.
-Well thought out design and intuitive controls should make using your stand mixer simple, even for the first time buyer.
+The best stand mixer should be easy to use while still getting the job done.
+Well thought design and intuitive controls should make using your stand mixer simple, even for the first time buyer.
 A great example of this is the Breville Scraper Mixer Pro, which features 12 different motor speeds and a very useful guide on the mixer itself that describes what each speed is best for.

 Each component of the mixer should work well and make things easier for the user.
 The Breville also comes with a countdown timer that can count up to help get recipes exact.
 Even the design of attachments should make use of the mixer as simple as possible.
 There is no point in considering a mixer with an exceptionally powerful motor if its attachments don’t mix the ingredients smoothly and completely.
 Apart from the excessive waste that this generates, it creates a lot of mess to clean up.